JuliaTrustworthyAI/CounterfactualExplanations.jl/docs/src/explanation/generators/generic.md

 CurrentModule = CounterfactualExplanations
 ```

-We use the term **generic** to relate to the counterfactual generator proposed by Wachter, Mittelstadt, and Russell (2017).
+We use the term **generic** to relate to the basic counterfactual generator proposed by Wachter, Mittelstadt, and Russell (2017) with $L1$-norm regularization.
+There is also a variant of this generator that uses the distance metric proposed in Wachter, Mittelstadt, and Russell (2017), which we call `WachterGenerator`.

 ## Description